gleam-lang/gleam/book/src/getting-started/creating-a-project.md

 2 directories, 7 files
 ```

+The project is managed and built using rebar3, the standard Erlang build tool.
 Here are some commonly used commands rebar3 commands that you can use with
 your new project: